ricko2001/Genealogy-scripts/README.md

 ### RM -Citation Sort Order

-A utility to allow the user to re-order the listing of citations attached to Persons, Names, or Facts.
+A utility to allow the user to re-order the listing of citations attached to Persons, Names, or Facts.\
+See [SQLiteTools site](https://sqlitetoolsforrootsmagic.com/forum/topic/sorting-the-order-of-rm9-citations/) for a compatible SQL script that will update a  citations ordering in one step based on selected criteria.

 ### RM -Convert Fact